archi/boards/README.md

    It is routed to the via next to DIP pin 5.
    Per default, it is always connected with a bottom line to V+, going from the via to DIP pin 5.
    If you want to control it via an external signal, cut that line and connect the via to your controller.

+The OPA1622 datasheet suggests adding two decoupling capacitors from V+ and V- to GND.
+If you want to add them, there are SMD pads for those (0805 in).

-This board is not yet tested!
-I'll do a fab run once I have more boards for a panel, and publish a note here on how to get any spares (costs will be just those I had, but feel free to tip).
+**This board is not yet tested!** I'll do a fab run once I have more boards for a panel, and publish a note here on how to get any spares (costs will be just those I had, but feel free to tip).